Assault charge dismissed against Hamilton Co sergeant fired for kicking handcuffed inmate in head

 Franklin, 39, was terminated from the sheriff’s office last year.

+He has repeatedly pleaded not guilty, most recently Friday just before the charge was dismissed.

-The sheriff at the time, Jim Neil, said as soon as he found out about the incident, he suspended Franklin’s police powers and ordered an investigation.
+The sheriff at that time, Jim Neil, said as soon as he found out about the incident, he suspended Franklin’s police powers and ordered an investigation.

 The probe determined Franklin used excessive force by kicking the handcuffed inmate, Nicholas Ballachino, in the head, Neil said in a statement at the time.